When I first heard about Songza, I thought, “Oh yay, yet another music streaming service.”

 What’s your thing?
 What do you do better than everyone else?
 How can this serve your readers or potential customers?

 Once you’ve mastered what your job is, focus on exceeding the task exceptionally well.
 Referring back to Songza, the app focused on providing a service for all manner of moods and situations in a way that none of the other apps I used (to my knowledge) did.
 For example, sometimes I might want to work with rap in a public space and would rather have clean versions of songs, for which I could pick “Hip Hop SFW”, or maybe I want some chill ambient music while I work, but not too jarring or out there for which I could hire “Indie but not too weird” (and yes that’s an actual playlist) to keep me company.

 These are preferences that made it a better option in some situations than the alternatives, simply because it executed really, really well.

 There is always a market for the exceptional

 Your niche is probably cluttered.
 It’s full of a few heavyweights and a multitude of other smaller players splitting the scraps.
-This same can be said for the music app marketplace which is pretty much dominated by a select amount of music streaming services.
-But that did not stop the Songza team form creating something unique that I heard about form my mom (whose pretty tech savvy) and had to download and son tell others about without any incentive.
+The same can be said for the music app marketplace which is pretty much dominated by a select amount of music streaming services.
+But that did not stop the Songza team from creating something unique that I heard about from my mom (who’s pretty tech savvy) and had to download and son tell others about without any incentive.

 Has my life been improved in a significant way since starting to use Songza?
 Well, yes.
 I’m less grumpy about cleaning early Saturday mornings, and my late night work block is a lot less lonely.
 So I’d say it executed its job perfectly.